 - taking a number of lump sums at different stages.
-Usually the first 25% of each cash withdrawal is tax-free with tax payable on the rest.

-- taking the entire pot as cash in one go.
+Usually the first 25% of each cash withdrawal is tax-free with tax payable on the rest. - taking the entire pot as cash in one go.
 Usually the first 25% will be tax-free with tax payable on the rest.
-Remember it is possible to take your entire LGPS(NI) AVC plan as a tax-free sum if you leave it in the Scheme and take it at the same time as your main Scheme benefits.

-- A flexible retirement income.
-This

-is known as flexi-access

-drawdown.
-You are normally

-allowed to take a tax-free lump

-sum of up to 25% then set aside

-the rest to provide taxable lump

-sums as and when, or a regular
+Remember it is possible to take your entire LGPS(NI) AVC plan as a tax-free sum if you leave it in the Scheme and take it at the same time as your main Scheme benefits. - A flexible retirement income.
+This is known as flexi-access drawdown.
+You are normally allowed to take a tax-free lump sum of up to 25% then set aside the rest to provide taxable lump sums as and when, or a regular taxable income.

-taxable income.

 There may be tax implications associated with accessing your benefits in the ways described above.
-The income from a pension is taxable; the rate of tax you would pay depends on the amount of income that you receive from a pension and from other sources.
+The income from a pension is taxable; the rate of tax you would

-1 You can take up to 100% of your AVC fund as tax-free cash provided the lump sum does not exceed £268,275 (2024/25 figures).
+&lt;sup>1You can take up to 100% of your AVC fund as tax-free cash provided the lump sum does not exceed £268,275 (2024/25 figures).
 If you have taken payment of pension benefits before 6 April 2024 you will have used an amount of lifetime allowance.
-From 6 April 2024, the Government have introduced a new regime to measure the tax-free lump sum limits when lump sums are paid to members.
-More information can be found on page 23.
+From 6 April, the Government have introduced a new regime to measure the tax-free lump sum limits when lump sums are paid to members.
+More information can be found on page 12.